 Lecturer Review and Promotion

-UNM Lecturers with 5-10 years of experience may be considered for promotion to Senior Lecturer, and those with 11 or more years of experience may be considered for promotion to Principal Lecturer.
-This process includes a review and recommendation by the Department, followed by a review and recommendation by the College.
-Decisions will be made at the College level and forwarded to the Provost’s Office for documentation and salary adjustments.
+UNM Lecturers with 5-10 years of experience may be considered for promotion to Senior Lecturer.
+Those with 11 or more years of experience may be considered for promotion to Principal Lecturer.
+This process includes a review and recommendation by the Department, followed by a review and recommendation by the College, and ultimately, approval by the Provost.

-Note that the Faculty Handbook (C190) mentions a more specific annual review in the third year for continuing lecturers.
-This is equivalent to a mid-probationary review for a Assistant Professors in that the lecturer should be reviewed for progress toward the rank of Senior Lecturer, and appropriateness of a two-year term appointment.
-(See policy C190, section B.3)
+Faculty Handbook C190, section B.3 also mentions a more specific annual review in the third year for continuing lecturers.
+This is equivalent to a mid-probationary review for Assistant Professors in that the lecturer should be reviewed for progress toward a two-year term appointment and toward the rank of Senior Lecturer.

 - Curriculum Vitae (in College format)

 - Teaching portfolio (for details, see the Teaching Portfolio Rubric)

 - Summary of student evaluations of teaching for the past 5 years